tacobayle/timetable/README.md

 + it generates automatically a multiplication
 + it asks the result:
   + wait for 5 seconds or store the result # the countdown is displayed on the seven segment screen
-    + if there is no result, then the red LED is on for a short amount of time and the game stops
+    + if there is no result, then the red LED turns on for a short amount of time and the game stops
-    + if the result is wrong, then the red LED is on for a short amount of time and the game stops
+    + if the result is wrong, then the red LED turns on for a short amount of time and the game stops
     + if the result is right, then:
-      + the green LED is on for a short amount of time, the score is updated and the game continues.
+      + the green LED turns on for a short amount of time, the score is updated and the game continues.